 Instructions

-- Heat the oil over medium heat in a large sauté pan.
-Add the onions, and add a pinch of salt and pepper.
+- Cook the Veggies: Heat 2 tablespoons of ghee over medium heat in a large sauté pan.
+Add one cup small diced yellow onion, and add a pinch of salt and pepper.
 Cover with a lid and continue to cook for 5 minutes, stirring occasionally and not allowing the onions to caramelize.
-Add the garlic and cook for 30 more seconds.
-Turn the heat down to medium low, add the kale and continue to cook until the greens are wilted and tender, about 8 minutes.
+Add 1 teaspoon minced garlic and cook for 30 more seconds.

-- Add all the ingredients except the 4 tbsp of oil to the food processor.
-Pulse to combine well.
-Check for seasoning, add salt and pepper if necessary.
-Divide the carrot lentil mix into 12 fritters (this is the recipe yield when using a 3.25 oz scoop).
+- Divide the carrot lentil mix into 12 fritters (this is the recipe yield when using a 3.25 oz scoop).

-- Heat a large sized sauté pan to medium high heat.
-Add a little oil and add half the patties to the pan.
+- Cook the Fritters: Heat a large sized sauté pan to medium high heat.
+Add 2 tablespoons of ghee and add the patties to the pan, being careful not to overcrowd (you will need to cook in batches.)
 Let them cook on one side for at least 4 minutes, until they become crispy.
 Flip the fritters and allow them to cook until warmed through, about 3 to 5 minutes.
 Repeat the process with the rest of the fritters.
-Once they are done, transfer them to a serving platter.
-Repeat the process with the rest of the fritters.
-Serve hot, with a bowl of <a href=https://everydayalchemy.com/yogurt-sauce/ target="_blank">yogurt sauce</a> on the side, or store them in the fridge for meal prep.
-They’ll keep for up to 5 days and are easily reheated in the oven.

 Notes